 This surname is still extant in Cloz today.

 I hope this article has given you some insight into the history, surnames, and available genealogical research materials for the parish of Cloz in Val di Non.
 If you have any questions, feedback, or you have any information from your own research, I would love to hear from you.
 Please do share your thoughts in the comments belong.

 Next time, we’ll move on to the parish of REVÒ in Val di Non, the home parish of some many of my clients’ ancestors, and a place I have researched extensively over my years as a genealogist.

 In that article (or perhaps in the subsequent one, if it gets too long!), I’ll also touch upon Romallo, Cagnò, Tregiovo, and Marcena di Rumo, which historically were part of the parish of Revò.

 I hope you’ll join me for that.
 To be sure to receive the next article in this series ‘Trentino Valleys, Parishes and People: A Guide for Genealogists’ – and ALL future articles from Trentino Genealogy – just subscribe to this blog using the form below.

 Until next time!

-P.S.
-My next trip to Trento is coming up in March 2020.
-My client roster for that trip is already full, but if you would like to book a time to discuss having me do research for you on a future trip, I invite you to read my ‘Genealogy Services’ page, and then drop me a line using the Contact form on this site.
+If you would like to book a time to discuss having me do research for you, I invite you to read my ‘Genealogy Services’ page, and then drop me a line using the Contact form on this site.
 Then, we can set up a free 30-minute chat to discuss your project.